openid/eKYC-IDA/openid-ida-verified-claims.md

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in RFC 2119 [RFC2119].

-The specified JSON structures defined in this document should be useable by any protocol that needs to pass assured digital identity attributes or needs to transfer identity assurance metadata between systems using the [@JSON].
+The specified JSON structures defined in this document should be useable by any protocol that needs to pass assured digital identity attributes or needs to transfer identity assurance metadata between systems using the [@JSON] Data Interchange Format.

 # Verified Claims {#verified_claims}